Ssimoes48/MARS-Web-Scraping/README.md

-README WORDS
-# Web-Scraping-Challenge

-##Mission to Mars!
+# Web-Scraping-Challenge: Mission to Mars!

 Ever wonder what the conditions on Mars are right now?
 Well, look no further!
 I have created a summary website that shows relevant up to date information about the conditions on mars and other general fun facts.
 I scraped various NASA websites to offer a curated collection of data of the Planet Mars.

 ![Mars Walk](Images/mission_to_mars.png)